mcdxdbs/poc-penguins/README.md

 # Issues and TO DOs

-Tighten/Loosen requirements for games thus having a smaller/larger set of data to work with.
+Tighten/Loosen requirements for games thus having a smaller/larger set of data to work with. <br />
-Analyze further detail about the games high correltation.
+Analyze further detail about the games high correltation.<br />
 Possible:
 - MfgPlaytime vs AvgRating
 - MfgAgeRec vs AvgRating
 - MinPlayers or MaxPLayers vs AvgRating
-- -MinPLayer/MaxPLayer vs Category
+- MinPLayer/MaxPLayer vs Category